How unique homeware retailer Cox & Cox streamlines and customizes the shipping options on their website with ShipperHQ

 Optimizing their checkout with a custom shipping strategy

 From the company’s perspective, the transition to ShipperHQ was seamless and straightforward.
 Their previous shipping strategy depended heavily on table rates.
 This allowed them to map out specific rates and methods for a given checkout scenario.
-But in ShipperHQ, they were able to easily transfer this information over and make improvements like new shipping rules in addition to what they already had.
+But in ShipperHQ, they were also able to easily transfer this information over, and make improvements like new shipping rules, in addition to what they already had.

 “One of our biggest drivers for using ShipperHQ is it’s flexibility.
 Their platform is easy to install, test and setup in Magento.
 If we need to make a change to our shipping quickly, it only takes us a few clicks before it can take effect immediately at checkout.
 Just this experience itself – the amount of time it’s saved us and will save us in the future – makes ShipperHQ worthwhile.”